Oasis Retreat Properties

 Jersey Hustle Pizzeria on 66

-A nostalgic social corner in Historic Downtown Sevierville where the stakes are high, the drinks are cold, and the fun never stops!
-Indulge in our delicious hand-tossed pizzas, house made hummus, juicy burgers and more, perfectly complemented by a selection of hand-crafted cocktails.
-Challenge friends to duckpin bowling or other fun games like classic board games, arcade games, snookball (soccer + pool) and more.
-It's fun for all ages!
-Relax at our bar with an extensive beverage selection including beer, wine, liquor and more.
-Click for menu.
+Discover a nostalgic social corner in Historic Downtown Sevierville, one of the top Sevierville restaurants where the stakes are high, the drinks are cold, and the fun never stops!
+Indulge in our delicious hand-tossed pizzas, house-made hummus, juicy burgers, and more, all perfectly complemented by a selection of hand-crafted cocktails.
+Challenge friends to duckpin bowling or enjoy other fun games like classic board games, arcade games, and snookball (soccer + pool).
+It's a fantastic spot for all ages!
+Relax at our bar with an extensive beverage selection that includes beer, wine, liquor, and more.
+For those seeking local food recommendations or Smoky Mountains dining, click for our menu.

 Sky 101 Lounge